facelessuser/coloraide/docs/src/markdown/interpolation.md

 Premultiplication does better because it takes into account the differing amounts of transparency that each color has.
 Colors that are more opaque are "weighted" more, and contribute more to the overall color.

 Consider the example below.
 Orange is fully opaque while blue is quite transparent.
-Logically, the blue shouldn't have as big an affect on the overall color as it is so faint, and yet, in the un-premultiplied example, when mixing the colors equally, we see that the resultant color is also equally influenced by the hue of both colors.
+Logically, the blue color shouldn't have a large effect on the overall color as it is so faint, and yet, in the un-premultiplied example, when mixing the colors equally, we see that the resultant color is also equally influenced by the hue of both colors.
 In the premultiplied example, we see that orange is still quite dominant at 50%.